Medical Dermatology for skin conditions like eczema

 Perioral dermatitis is a red, scaly, and sometimes bumpy rash that tends to occur around the mouth, but can also occur around the eyes and nose (and is then called periorificial dermatitis).

 There are a variety of things that can cause perioral dermatitis, and sometimes we never find a cause.
 One of the most common causes is previous use of topical or inhaled steroid medications.
 Another common cause is overuse of heavy face creams and moisturizers.
-This is a clinical diagnosis that Dr. Cameron manages with topical and sometimes oral therapies.
+This is a clinical diagnosis that Cameron Dermatology manages with topical and sometimes oral therapies.

 Psoriasis